I thank, very much thank, my Democratic colleagues for our showing our unity in solving this Republican manufactured crisis.

 We don't even have them in the field.

-They're not even patrolling the border, they're in processing.
+They're not even patrolling the border.

-If we have to deal with 400,000 apprehensions, then we're looking at pulling all of our resources completely and totally off the border and putting them in processing, which is going to allow the the cartels to have complete and total reign of of our borders.
+If we have to deal with 400,000 apprehensions, then we're looking at pulling all of our resources completely and totally off the border and putting them in processing, which is going to allow the cartels to have complete and total reign of our borders.

 So they've not been on us the entire time.

-Then they come out and outright lie and say, well, well, they don't need a COVID test because they're only going to be here a short period of time.
+Then they come out and outright lie and say, well, they don't need a COVID test because they're only going to be here a short period of time.

-Uh they're not even they're not even mandated to show up in court.
+They're not even mandated to show up in court.

 They get a request to show up in court that is not legally binding.